okta/okta.github.io/_source/_standards/SCIM/index.md

 #### Prepare the Customer-Facing Configuration Guide

 We recommend preparing the customer-facing configuration guide before beginning to work through the submission document.
-This guide will be exposed externally in Okta’s user interface to end customers.
+This guide will be exposed externally in the administrator UI to end customers.
 For more details, see the [configuration guide guidelines](http://saml-doc.okta.com/Provisioning_Docs/SCIM_Configuration_Guide_Instructions.pdf).

 Note: When you are ready, use [this form](https://oanmanager.okta.com/) to submit for Okta review.